jenjsun/calibratable-style-consistency/README.md

-# Learning Calibratable Policies using Programmatic Style-Consistency [(arXiv)](https://arxiv.org/abs/1910.01179)
+# Fork of Learning Calibratable Policies using Programmatic Style-Consistency [(arXiv)](https://arxiv.org/abs/1910.01179)

 ## Code

+This is a fork of the original repo from https://github.com/ezhan94/calibratable-style-consistency.

 Code is written in Python 3.7.4 and [PyTorch](https://pytorch.org/) v.1.0.1.
-Will be updated for PyTorch 1.3 in the future.

 ## Usage